Mohanalavala/HealthApp/README.md

  6.User can create their own challenge or can join the existing challenge.
  7.User can view data from the previous challenges.

+## User Stories

+1.User can access to steps button so that user can have track on step count on monthly basis.
+2.User can be able to view the number of minutes the exercise done on monthly basis.
+3.

 ## ER Diagram for Health App
 ![image](https://github.com/Mohanalavala/HealthApp/blob/master/A01_%20ER%20Review%20-%20%20Blank%20ERD%20%26%20Data%20Flow.png)